Croatia Digital Nomad Visa Requirements 2025: Best Steps

 Visa Length:1 year

 Renewable Visa?No. You can return to Croatia and apply for a second digital nomad permit six months after the expiry of your first permit.
-However, you may be able to switch to another type of permit, like the “temporary residency for other purposes” permit, for up to another year without leaving the country for six months between permits.
+However, you may be able to switch to another type of permit, such as the “temporary residency for other purposes” permit, for up to an additional year without leaving the country, provided you remain outside the country for at least six months between permits.

-Croatia Digital Nomad Visa Cost:€190 out of the country application or €87.60 in the country application.
+Croatia Digital Nomad Visa Cost:€190 for an out-of-the-country application or €87.60 for an in-country application.

 Income Requirements:€2,870 monthly income or an account balance of €34,440.